quickwit-oss/quickwit/docs/deployment/kubernetes/gke.md

 ## Check that Quickwit is running

 It should take a few seconds for the cluster to start.
-During the startup process individual pods might restart themselves several times.
+During the startup process, individual pods might restart themselves several times.

-To access the UI, you can run the command and open your browser at [http://localhost:7280](http://localhost:7280):
+To access the UI, you can run the following command and then open your browser at [http://localhost:7280](http://localhost:7280):

 ```
 kubectl port-forward svc/release-name-quickwit-searcher 7280:7280